trek10inc/quickstart-grid-connect-connectsense/README.md

 3. templatePath &rarr; The path of the original sam template
 4. packagesPath &rarr; Path to the packages folder
-5. sourcesPath &rarr; Path to the sources folder projectRoot &rarr; Name of the project root folder
+5. sourcesPath &rarr; Path to the sources folder
+6. ApiGatewayUsagePlanLimit &rarr; Is the number of requests the user will be allowed to make to the API Gateway each day (default is 10) projectRoot &rarr; Name of the project root folder

 If all the variables all correctly setted-up, the command `deploy-all-project` will create all the necessary steps to let this project setted-up